 Papaya has also been traditionally used for treating stomach worms, as well as relieving fever and malaria.

-On the nutritional side, papaya has shown to be a great source of vitamins A (retinol), B9 (folic acid), C (ascorbic acid), and E; minerals, such as calcium, magnesium, and potassium; and dietary fiber.
+On the nutritional side, papaya has shown to be a great source of vitamins A (retinol), B9 (folate), C (ascorbic acid), and E; minerals, such as calcium, magnesium, and potassium; and dietary fiber.

 How It Works

 Papaya is also an excellent source of antioxidants, such as beta carotene, a precursor of vitamin A, and vitamin C (ascorbic acid) that prevents the cellular damage caused by free radicals and promote cardiovascular health.
-It also low cholesterol levels, due to its dietary fiber content.
+It also lowers cholesterol levels and protects liver health.2

-Additionally, both papain and benzyl isothiocyanate are thought to contribute to papaya seeds anthelmintic activity.
+Additionally, both papain and benzyl isothiocyanate are thought to contribute to papaya seeds anthelmintic activity.3

 Papaya Side Effects

-Ripe papaya fruit is generally regarded as safe, though consumption of extremely large quantities can result in a harmless and temporary yellowish-orange coloration of the skin.
-Unripe papaya fruit has a latex on the surface that may cause skin irritation and other allergic reactions on contact.
+The ripe papaya fruit is generally regarded as safe, though consumption of extremely large quantities can result in a harmless and temporary yellowish-orange coloration of the skin.
+Unripe papaya fruit has a latex on the surface that may cause skin irritation and other allergic reactions on contact.4

 Preliminary studies have found that, although ripe papaya fruit had no toxicity, unripe and semi-ripe preparations may cause contractions, possibly leading to miscarriage.
 It is recommended that pregnant women avoid unripe papaya and papaya seeds.